A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Background

 \subsection{Data Constraints and Commonly Used Datasets}

 In GM-DC, three data constraints have been considered in most works: (i) \emph{Limited data (LD)}, when 50 to 5,000 training samples are given; (ii) \emph{Few-Shot (FS)}, when 1 to 50 training samples are given; (iii) \emph{Zero-Shot (ZS)}, when no training samples are given.
-Training under these data constraints often results in various problems \eg over-fitting.
-We remark that these ranges are the typically used values as there are no fixed definitions in the literature.
+These ranges reflect the experimental setups repeatedly adopted in the literature.
+For example, representative LD works such as StyleGAN2-ADA and FastGAN report results on datasets with roughly $10^2$–$10^3$ samples (e.g., 60 to 1.9k images, up to 5k images), and later studies frequently follow similar scales.
+Works in the FS setting (e.g., EWC, CDC, AdAM, JoJoGAN) explicitly assume only 1–50 samples from the target domain.
+More recent ZS methods (e.g., NADA, IPL, AIR) assume no target-domain samples and instead rely on external guidance.
+We adopt these ranges to align with these widely used regimes.
+Training under such constraints often leads to issues such as overfitting and mode collapse.
 Tab.~\ref{tab:datasets} lists the most common datasets used in GM-DC with related details.

 \newenvironment{myquote} {\begin{list}{}{ } \item } {\end{list}}